edfloreshz/devmode/README.md

 ```

 If two or more projects with the same name are found, you will have to choose which one to open.

+## Proposals
+If you have a proposal for a new feature, open a new [issue](https://github.com/edfloreshz/devmode/issues).